-The MR3 Network offers pilot studies funding and scholar award programs for researchers needing support and expertise to complete their medical rehabilitation research projects.
+The MR3 Network offers pilot studies funding, scholar award programs and other funding opportunities for researchers needing support and expertise to complete their medical rehabilitation research projects.

 |MR3 Network Member||Description||Upcoming Deadlines|